 Don’t focus only on the details of your dream wedding, but rather on the broad specifics of your lives together.
 “A wedding and a marriage are two separate things,” points out Crystal Bradshaw, a licensed professional counselor specializing in couples counseling.
 “When talking about marriage, you need to focus on how you will both go through life together as teammates.
 You’ll have to talk about what your expectations are for each other as partners, as parents (if you want to have kids), as well as your expectations of the relationship.
 Don’t assume your partner shares your definition of marriage.
 Get explicit with this conversation, leave nothing to assumption.”
 Bradshaw recommends starting with these questions and topics:

 Thomas recommends each partner independently make a list with three columns: nonnegotiables/deal breakers, compromises, and nice-to-haves.
 Compromises are the ones where everybody could give a little bit to meet in the middle.
 Nice-to-haves are, well, nice to have, but not necessary.
 Then, tackle each of your important topics, sorting each into a column: children, religion, family, jobs, where you want to live, etc. Then compare notes with your partner.
 This exercise will help clarify where you both stand and how much room for compromise exists around the life topics you care about.

-For these heavy conversations with your boyfriend or girlfriend, it’s best to have a series of conversations over time instead of one hash-it-all-out session.
+For these heavy conversations with your partner, it’s best to have a series of conversations over time instead of one hash-it-all-out session.
 The first conversation can cover whether you’re both interested in marriage at all in general and then proceed from there.